All Episodes

 Hi.

-Yeah, I'd like to ask your guest if he knows anything about Bode's Law.
+Yeah, I'd like to ask your guest if he knows anything about Bodes law.

-And it will include people who can address Bode's Law and other major dynamic issues raised by Velikovsky's work.
+It's an international symposium in the Portland area with scholars from around the world, and it will include people who can address Bode's Law and other major dynamic issues raised by Velikovsky's work.

 Dr. Victor Klube will be present.